Tinnitus | UCSF EARS

 Tinnitus: start here

 Ringing, buzzing, humming, or hissing?
-This hub helps you choose the next right step—a map, not a diagnosis.
+This hub helps you choose the next right step—calm, practical, and safety-first.

-If you have sudden hearing loss, a new heartbeat/pulsing sound (pulsatile tinnitus), severe dizziness/vertigo, or new neurologic symptoms, use: Emergency: Hearing, Tinnitus, and Balance Safety Guide.
+If you have sudden hearing loss (hours to 3 days), a new heartbeat/pulsing sound (pulsatile tinnitus), severe dizziness/vertigo, or new neurologic symptoms, start here: Emergency: Hearing, Tinnitus, and Balance Safety Guide.

 Start points